-Country Club Bakery is home of the original pepperoni roll.
+Country Club Bakery is home to the original pepperoni roll.
 I already know what you’re about to ask… What was the original pepperoni roll?
-Well, way back in the early coal mining days (like the 1920’s), there were tons of Italian immigrants working underground, and they probably ate bread and pepperoni or salami for lunch.
+Well, way back in the early coal mining days (like the 1920s), there were tons of Italian immigrants working underground, and they probably ate bread and pepperoni or salami for lunch.
 One miner, Giuseppe “Joseph” Argiro, figured it would be easier to bake the pepperoni in the bread and eat them together rather than separately.
 The ingenious hack caught on and he eventually quit the mines to open – you guessed it – Country Club Bakery.

 Since then, others have ventured into the pepperoni roll business…

 It’s not the OG, but it started way back in the 1950s, so it’s pretty old, too… Colasessano’s pepperoni buns aren’t your typical pepperoni roll, namely because they’re buns.
-So this means that the pepperoni is baked in bread that’s sliced open (kind of like an infinitely better hoagie), and filled with meat sauce, provolone cheese and Italian-style peppers cooked in tomato sauce and spices.
+So this means that the pepperoni is baked in bread that’s sliced open (kind of like an infinitely better hoagie), and filled with meat sauce, provolone cheese, and Italian-style peppers cooked in tomato sauce and spices.
 To answer your question: Yes, it is as delicious as it sounds.

 Country Club Bakery and Colasessano’s both ship their Italian American goods around the country!
 Because it won’t be fresh out of the oven, there are some steps you can take to ensure quality enjoyment.

-For Country Club Bakery pepperoni rolls, reheat by popping them in an oven in a baking dish for seven minutes on 300 degrees, or in the microwave for 10 seconds.
+For Country Club Bakery pepperoni rolls, reheat by popping them in an oven in a baking dish for seven minutes at 300 degrees, or in the microwave for 10 seconds.
 When reheating Colasessano’s, however, you’ll want to bake it at 350 degrees for 15 minutes (or until the cheese melts).
 They’ll come wrapped in foil so reheating in the microwave isn’t an option.

 (Pepperoni rolls should only be stored in the freezer to keep the bread from drying out.)